tomsime/Scroll-to-Top/README.md

-# Scroll the page to top
+# Scroll to top of web page

 jQuery plugin to display a button for scrolling the page to the top.